sharmakhushi18/flight-delay-alert-api/README.md

 CANCELLED──→ ❌ terminal
 ```

-Invalid transitions are rejected at the service layer — the system never enters an inconsistent state.
+Invalid transitions are rejected at the service layer before any DB write — the system never enters an inconsistent state.

 ---